The legal requirements include:

 Sandra will need to see proof of your date of birth and your place of birth, which may include:

-an official Birth Certificate, or an official extract of an entry in an official register, showing the date and place of birth of both the bride and groom.
+an official Birth Certificate, or an official extract of an entry in an official register, showing the date and place of birth of both parties;

-a passport showing the date and place of birth of both the bride and the groom.
+a passport showing the date and place of birth of both the parties;

 As a last resort if neither of the above can be supplied then you can complete a statutory declaration stating that, for reasons specified in the declaration, it is impracticable to obtain such a certificate or extract.

 This proof of date

 and place of birth should be provided at the time the NOIM is completed, but it

 is acceptable for the celebrant to receive this at any time up until the

 marriage is solemnised.
 It is acceptable for the celebrant to sight faxed,